AdaCore/spark2014/docs/ug/appendix.rst

 access type (recall that access types are not in |SPARK|).

 A package is defined to have 4 sections: its visible part, its private part, its body declarations, and its body statements.
+A protected or task unit has 3 sections: its visible part, its private part, and its body.
-Non-package declarations which require a completion have two sections, as noted above; all other entities and constructs have only one section.
+Other declarations which require a completion have two sections, as noted above; all other entities and constructs have only one section.

 If the SPARK_Mode of a section of an entity is Off, then the SPARK_Mode of a later section of that entity shall not be On.
 [For example, a subprogram